AristaFederal/Newsletter/docs/index.md

 *  ARISTA AI Ethernet Portfolio
 *  Arista and NVIDIA Collaboration Press Release
 *  AI Center Video

 ---
-## **Lee Gillespie Named Employee of the Decade**
-In a move that surprised no one, Arista CEO Jayshree Ullal has named Lee Gillespie the Arista Employee of the Decade.
-"His intellect is so vast it could only be contained within the confines of a mind that transcends ordinary mortals.
-This is no mere engineer, no humble craftsman; this is a maestro of routing, a wizard of switching, a demigod of design.
-Every problem that stumps the feeble masses is but a fleeting nuisance to him—solvable with a mere flick of his mighty mind." said Jayshree at the news conference.

----
 ## **Managing Bug and Threat Compliance in the Modern Network**